sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.94 (2024/04/25) =
+* Add: Streaming with Assistants.
+* Update: Support for Assistants v2.
+* Fix: In some cases, 'Rewrite Content' was ignored.
+* Info: Please remember that the [Assistants API](https://platform.openai.com/docs/assistants/overview) is a beta feature of OpenAI.
+Expect changes, issues, etc.

 = 2.2.92 (2024/04/21) =
 * Add: 'Chatbot' column in the 'Discussions' table.
 * Add: Categories for Embeddings Auto-Sync.